Nick-S-2018/python-client-draft/docs/SearchApi.md

   {'took':10,'timed_out':false,'hits':{'total':2,'hits':[{'_id':'1','_score':1,'_source':{'gid':11}},{'_id':'2','_score':1,'_source':{'gid':12}}]}}
   ```

-Alternatively, you can use auxillary query objects to build your search queries as it's shown in the example below.
+Alternatively, you can use auxiliary query objects to build your search queries as it's shown in the example below.
 For more information about the match query syntax and additional parameters that can be added to  request and response, please check: https://manual.manticoresearch.com/Searching/Full_text_matching/Basic_usage#HTTP.